Monday, August 19, 2019

 Houmou credits a resumé development program she took at the Library with helping her get her first job in Canada, at a retail store downtown.
 “I had a French resumé, but it’s very different how you do it in Canada.
 So I learned how to do it and got help to improve my resumé,” she says.

-She now works for a not-profit organization called PIAopens a new window, which offers services and programs to francophone immigrants and refugees in Calgary.
+She now works for a not-profit organization called PIA, which offers services and programs to francophone immigrants and refugees in Calgary.
 In this role, Houmou tells other newcomers about available services in the city, including all they can do with a free Library card.

 “I tell them ‘You have to go to the Library!
 It’s very good.
 You can take out a lot of books and a lot of everything else too,’” she says.

 Houmou is also an avid reader, regularly checking out French and English titles.
-She blogs about the booksopens a new window she’s reading and her life in Canada.
+She blogs about the books she’s reading and her life in Canada.
 Lately she’s been reading a lot of books about entrepreneurship and marketing, as she works on launching her own business: a French tutoring service for kids.

 When Houmou had her first child, Demba, she took him to a weekly Baby Rhyme Time program.
 “I didn’t know any English songs, so it was very good for me to meet some parents, talk about our babies, and sing with them in English.
 It was so cool,” she says.